How Q magnets work

 A common treatment to combat inflammation pain is to take anti-inflammatory drugs that in turn reduces the production of prostaglandins.
 The best-known anti-inflammatory drug is Aspirin.
 For more severe chronic pain the use of opioids such as morphine seem to be the treatment of choice.
 The side effects of using these drugs long term is one of the greatest concerns of pain sufferers.
 Q magnets are a one off purchase, have no side effects (unless you have a pacemaker or some other type of implanted electrical device) and target only the area that it's applied.

 Much of the early research on Quadrapolar magnets was pioneered by neurologists Dr Robert Holcomb and Dr Mike McLean while associate professors of neurology at Vanderbilt Medical University.
 Here they harvested live nerve ganglions from patients undergoing back surgery (with their permission of course) and exposed them to a variety of static magnetic fields.
-What they found was remarkable, when they exposed the nerve cell to a steep field gradient such as is generated by a Q magnet, the nerve impulse or action potential was completely blocked.
+What they found was remarkable, when they exposed the nerve cell to a steep field gradient such as is generated by a Q magnet, the effect was to interrupt the nerve impulse or action potential.
 The action potential is a self generating wave that carries the nerve signal, such as pain along the nerve to the brain and can be seen in the diagram below.
-They even exposed nerve cells to the noxious stimuli capsaicin which got the sensory neurons really firing, but after 5 minutes of exposure to the gradient of the Quadrapolar array, the signal was totally blocked and fully recovered 10 minutes after the removal of the field.
+They even exposed nerve cells to the noxious stimuli capsaicin which got the sensory neurons firing, but after 5 minutes of exposure to the gradient of the Quadrapolar array, the signal was totally blocked and fully recovered 10 minutes after the removal of the field.
 This research was published in - "Static Magnetic Fields for the Treatment of Pain".
 McLean et al. Epilepsy & Behavior2: S74-S80 (2001);

 Essentially the steep field gradient blocks the firing of the action potential even with increased stimulus after a few minutes and is reversible after removal.
 This effect occurs mostly on the unmyelinated, slow conducting C-fibre nerves and to a much lesser degree on the myelinated, fast conducting A-Delta nerves.